An Election at the Edge of a Precipice

 And yet, here we are again, with millions of people once again moving across that line, even if reluctantly, allowing themselves to forget or minimize what happened.

 See, my family, friends, and neighbors, most of them are very good people.
-Without many exceptions, they are kind people and good company.
+Without many exceptions, they are kind, they are good company, they are part of what makes America great.
 This conman threatening to inflict another four years of catastrophic damage upon our country does not deserve their support, willing, reluctant, or otherwise.

 I said I have lost a lot of trust and respect for some of these people, and I really feel bad about that.
 Maybe I should keep that to myself.
 But here’s the thing: I do believe that they are still good people.